POSITIVE AND SUPPORTIVE DOG MOM ADVICE YOU CAN TRUST !

-How To Make DIY Double Sided Dog Bandanas [SEWING PATTERN]
+How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

-Do you love to accessorize your dog?
-Given my love of style and my dog, I was actually pretty reluctant to dress Lucy up in cute things.
-It wasn’t until my old dog Lola got to be a senior lady and needed a sweater and booties to keep her warm on winter walks that I finally accepted that dressing your dog up is super fun!
+Do you love to accessorize your dog with bandanas?
+When I had my first dog over 20 years ago, I was reluctant to dress them up in cute things.
+It wasn’t until my previous dog Lola got to be a senior lady and needed a sweater and booties to keep her warm on winter walks that I finally accepted that dressing your dog up is fun!

-Labradors aren’t the kind of dogs you can put in t-shirts and jackets all the time (although Lucy has a growing collection for winter and rainy days!), so I’ve discovered the joy of really cute bandanas!
-It’s a great project to start off with if you’re new to sewing doggy fashions.
+Making your own doggy bandanas is a great beginner DIY project to start off with if you’re new to sewing doggy fashions.
 Plus, there’s no limit to how many dog bandanas you can make!
-Swap them out for different events and days of the week.
+Swap them out for different events, holidays and days of the week.

 Making The Cutest DIY Reversible Dog Bandanas

-Since I love to make my own things, I decided to make these cute reversible dog bandanas for Lucy’s Summer wardrobe.
-You can make your own double sided bandanas by simply cutting a triangle out of a piece of fabric.
+You can make your own simple dog bandanas by simply cutting a triangle out of a piece of fabric.
 But eventually, the edges will fray if they aren’t sewn.
 That might be good enough for a 1-day use, but I wanted to make bandanas Lucy and I could enjoy for months (or years!).

 When I want to find cool fabrics I head to an awesome independent fabric store here in Pittsburgh called Loom.
 They carry really great prints on cotton fabric in addition to gorgeous luxurious home decor and fashion fabrics that I always have to browse when I’m there.

-If you don’t have a great local fabric store to shop local, you can also look for 100% cotton fabrics, at Joann’s or on Etsy and Spoonflower.
+If you don’t have a great local fabric store to shop local, you can also look for 100% cotton fabrics at Joann or on Etsy and Spoonflower.
 They all have tons of great options for your reversible dog bandana.
 The hard part will be deciding which fabric to use first!

-For these doggy bandanas, I use different fabrics that have complementary colors so they mix and match well.
+For these double-sided dog bandanas, I use two different fabrics that have complementary colors so they mix and match.

 How To Make The Cutest DIY Reversible Dog Bandanas